-Included here are links and images with Canadian stats for MCS/ES, FM, and ME/CFS, and US stats for MCS.
+Included here are links and images with Canadian stats for MCS/ES, FM, and ME/CFS, and some US and International stats for MCS.

 National Prevalence and Effects of Multiple Chemical Sensitivities (USA)